13 Sights in Tirana, Albania (with Map and Images)

 House of Leaves - The Museum of Secret Surveillance

 The Museum of Secret Surveillance, also known as House of Leaves is a historical museum in Tirana, Albania.
-It opened on 23 May 2017 in the building that served as the Sigurimi's headquarter during the communist era.
+It opened on 23 May 2017 in the building that served as the Sigurimi's headquarters during the communist era.

 Wikipedia: Museum of Secret Surveillance (EN)